Interpersonal ties: Weak tie hypothesis

 The "weak tie hypothesis" argues, using a combination of probability and mathematics, as originally stated by Anatol Rapoport in 1957, that if A is linked to both B and C, then there is a greater-than-chance probability that B and C are linked to each other:

 That is, if we consider any two randomly selected individuals, such as A and B, from the set S = A, B, C, D, E, ..., of all persons with ties to either or both of them, then, for example, if A is strongly tied to both B and C, then according to probability arguments, the B–C tie is always present.
 The absence of the B–C tie, in this situation, would create, according to Granovetter, what is called the forbidden triad.
 In other words, the B–C tie, according to this logic, is always present, whether weak or strong, given the other two strong ties.
 In this direction, the "weak tie hypothesis" postulates that clumps or cliques of social structure will form, being bound predominately by "strong ties", and that "weak ties" will function as the crucial bridge between any two densely knit clumps of close friends.

 It may follow that individuals with few bridging weak ties will be deprived of information from distant parts of the social system and will be confined to the provincial news and views of their close friends.

 However, having a large number of weak ties can mean that novel information is effectively "swamped" among a high volume of information, even crowding out strong ties.
 The arrangement of links in a network may matter as well as the number of links.

 Further research is needed to examine the ways in which types of information, numbers of ties, quality of ties, and trust levels interact to affect the spreading of information.

 Strong ties hypothesis

 According to David Krackhardt, there are some problems in the Granovetter definition.
 The first one refers to the fact that the Granovetter definition of the strength of a tie is a curvilinear prediction and his question is "how do we know where we are on this theoretical curve?".
-The second one refers to the affective character of strong ties.
+The second one refers to the effective character of strong ties.
 Krackhardt says that there are subjective criteria in the definition of the strength of a tie such as emotional intensity and the intimacy.
 He thought that strong ties are very important in severe changes and uncertainty:

 He called this particular type of strong tie philo and define philos relationship as one that meets the following three necessary and sufficient conditions: